 \subsection{Results w.r.t Question Types}

-As shown in Figure \ref{fig:question_type}, we illustrate the question types defined by the corresponding matching words in the validation set and display the performance of R2C and our method with respect to the question types.
-In a nutshell, our method achieves consistent improvements on almost all question types.
-In particular, compared with binary questions like \emph{is} and \emph{do}, our method shows more advantage on the more challenging \emph{where}, \emph{how} and \emph{what} questions.
-However, both methods struggle on the \emph{how} questions, as these questions demand high-level visual understanding and are currently extremely difficult to address.
+Figure~\ref{fig:question_type} illustrates the question types (extracted by the corresponding matching words) in the validation set.
+We then show the model performance of R2C and our method with respect to question types.
+In a nutshell, our method achieves consistent improvements on almost all categories.
+Especially, compared with binary questions like \emph{is} and \emph{do}, our method shows more advantage on more challenging \emph{where}, \emph{how}, and \emph{what} questions.
+However, both methods struggle with \emph{how} questions, as these questions demand high-level visual understanding and are therefore difficult to address.